 This information is clearly visible immediately and at a glance, which is the whole purpose of rapid logging!

 In addition to showing priority items, you may also like to use a few other symbols for other personal information.

 Here are a few examples:

 Of course these are simply my suggestions, but you can switch things about or choose entirely different symbols.

-Some people even choose to stick to using all squares or circles, and have a colour key.
-The point is, you can customise your bullet journal let to be exactly what suits your needs and personality – it’s totally your choice.
+Some people even choose to stick to using all squares or circles, and have a colour key using different colours to signify different items.
+The point is, you can customise your bullet journal key to be exactly what suits your needs and personality – it’s totally your choice.

 Okay, I think that’s about everything!
 Just a few key suggestions to make your bullet journal reference work for you, and I’ll show you some examples of keys for inspiration.

 Then you can have a go at creating your own!